Ky-Ng/UnwrapReddit/README.md

 ## Try for yourself!
 Search any subreddit name and instantly get feedback on the best time, day of week, and title to maximize reception of your Reddit post based on **real, live SubReddit data**.

-Live Deploy and Hosting through Firebase: http://bit.ly/redditAPI or https://unwrap-reddit.web.app
+Live Deploy and Hosting through Firebase: https://unwrap-reddit.web.app

 ![Live Gif](https://github.com/Ky-Ng/UnwrapReddit/blob/main/unwrap-reddit/RedditAPI.gif)